- Counties: Gibson and Pike

 Sycamore’s largest property, this preserve is a keystone piece in the Patoka River National Wildlife Refuge (NWR).
 Columbia Mine Preserve provides a diverse habitat for many uncommon species, such as bobcats, river otters, and Indiana bats.
 Columbia Mine and the neighboring refuge create a contiguous habitat block of 5,000 acres.

-The Preserve is managed in partnership with the Patoka River NWR.
+The preserve is owned by Sycamore and managed by the Patoka River NWR.
 Limited hunting and fishing are permitted.
 Download the Columbia Mine Regulations and Map for 2021-22.
 For questions about hunting, fishing, or other public use, contact the Patoka River NWR office at (812) 749-3199.

 - From I-69, take exit 33 and head east on IN-64 toward Oakland City.